phamdund97/Q-A-Forum/README.md

 5. complete and enjoy what you have just done
 6. thank you for your installed
 You can follow this link to watch how to install scripts: updating...
+# Demo
+You can get demo in this link: http://qa.pomelonow.com/